Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 40,000 salary with 8% combined contribution (5% employee + 3% employer) invested at 6% over 40 years compounds to roughly 495,000.
-Auto-enrolment is designed to build meaningful pots from contributions most employees don't notice; the compound effect over a career is substantial.
+Auto-enrolment illustrates how contributions most employees don't notice accumulate through compounding effects over a career.

 Why this matters

-Default auto-enrolment minimum 8%) gets most workers started but rarely funds a comfortable retirement alone.
-Most planners recommend 12-15% combined over a full career for a 70-80% income replacement ratio.
-This tool shows what the defaults deliver vs higher contributions.
+Default auto-enrolment minimum (8%) initiates most workers' pensions but rarely funds retirement in isolation.
+Research suggests combined rates of 12-15% over a full career can indicate a 70-80% income replacement ratio.
+This tool shows what the defaults deliver compared to higher contributions.

 Run it with sensible defaults

 Using annual salary of 40,000, combined contribution rate of 8%, annual return of 6%, years to retirement of 40 years, the calculation works out to 495,238.29.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+The defaults serve as a starting point for exploration.

 The levers in this calculation